ablumenf/ECC/README.md

 for generating lists of all curves.
 This is because the number of curves over these fields grows too quickly as the size of the field grows.
 For larger fields, you can generate a fixed number of randomly chosen curves.

+To use larger fields (either prime fields or binary fields), you can use the Python version of this program.
+See github.com/ablumenf/ECCpy for details.

 A discrete logarithm of -1 indicates an error.
 This means that there is no solution.
 For example, if you choose a non-cyclic elliptic curve group